 In many organizations, agility was sprung on the employees.
 They didn’t have a choice nor were they consulted.
 I’ve heard of organizations where someone in the C Suite proclaimed that by year end they would have have 75% of their projects using Agile.

 This approach can alienate people and make them feel like victims.
+And it triggers their resistance to change.
 For ideas on better ways to introduce Agile, read the Bank of America Agile Transformation Success Story.

 #6 – We’ve Seen This Movie Before